 \textbf{Qualitative Comparison.} In Figure~\ref{fig:case_study}, we introduce more specific prompts related to molecular categories, such as "The molecule is a member of the class of flavones."
-These prompts bias the model, in favor of generating useful drug candidates.
+These prompts bias the model in favor of generating useful drug candidates.
 Specifically, we choose a reference molecule from the training dataset that matches the given textual prompt.
-Subsequently, we generate ten additional molecules and select the top five molecules that exhibit the highest structural similarity (calculated by Rascal algorithm~\cite{raymond2002rascal}) to the reference molecule.
-These selected molecules are shown in Figure~\ref{fig:case_study}.Comparisong of our model with MolT5-large shows that our model generates more diverse molecules that exhibit a higher degree of structural similarity to the reference molecule.
-Simultaneously, it also produces novel molecular graphs.
-We also include more prompt examples in Appendix~\ref{sec:app_qua}.
+Subsequently, we generate ten additional molecules and select the top five molecules that exhibit the highest structural similarity (calculated by Rascal algorithm~\citep{raymond2002rascal}) to the reference molecule.
+These selected molecules are shown in Figure~\ref{fig:case_study}.Comparison of 3M-Diffusion with MolT5-large shows that 3M-Diffusion generates more diverse molecules that exhibit a higher degree of structural similarity with the reference molecule while producing novel molecular structures.
+Additional examples of prompts are provided in Appendix~\ref{sec:app_qua}.

-\textbf{Case Study.} In Figure~\ref{fig:case_smi}, we choose a set of examples from the ChEBI-20 dataset to visually illustrate the structural similarity between the molecules generated by 3M-Diffusion and the ground truth molecules corresponding to the given text descriptions.
-Specifically, we show the largest substructure that appears in generated and ground truth molecules by RDKit.
-3M-Diffusion demonstrates the capability to generate molecules that share a common substructure, as illustrated in Figure~\ref{fig:case_smi}.
-Simultaneously, it has the flexibility to explore novel components or structures, thereby achieving a balance between generating similar structures and introducing novel molecules.
-This observation further confirms the ability of our model in generating a diverse collection of novel molecular structures that match the textual description provided.
-We show more results in Appendix~\ref{sec:app_case}.
+\textbf{Case Study.} In Figure~\ref{fig:case_smi}, we choose a set of examples from the ChEBI-20 dataset to visually illustrate the structural similarity between the molecules generated by 3M-Diffusion and the ground truth structures corresponding to the given textual descriptions.
+Specifically, we show the largest substructure shared by the generated and ground truth molecules (using RDkit \citep{rdkit}).
+3M-Diffusion demonstrates the capability to generate molecules that include the relevant substructure, as illustrated in Figure~\ref{fig:case_smi}.
+Simultaneously, it displays the flexibility to generate molecules with novel substructures, thereby striking a balance between generating structures that are similar to those represented in the training data and suggesting novel structures that match the textual description provided.
+We include additional results in Appendix~\ref{sec:app_case}.